nithishkumarbdev/openwiki/DEVELOPMENT.md

 ```

 Restart your shell, or source the profile file that `pnpm setup` changed.
 Then
-set up and link this package:
+Set up and link this package:

 ```sh
 cd /Users/bracesproul/code/lang-chain-ai/projects/agent-docs